Doctor Strange: Early years

 Doctor Strange debuted in Strange Tales #110 (July 1963), a split book shared with the feature "The Human Torch".
 Doctor Strange appeared in issues #110–111 and #114 before the character's eight-page origin story in #115 (December 1963).
 His origin was later retold in Doctor Strange #169 (February 1968).
 Scripter Lee's take on the character was inspired by the Chandu the Magician radio program that aired on the Mutual Broadcasting System in the 1930s.
 He had Doctor Strange accompany spells with elaborate artifacts, such as the "Eye of Agamotto" and the "Wand of Watoomb", as well as mystical-sounding vocabulary such as "Hoary Hosts of Hoggoth!".
 Although these often referenced the names of established mythological beings, Lee has said he never had any idea what the incantations meant and used them simply because they sounded mystical and mysterious.
 Ditko showcased surrealistic mystical landscapes and increasingly vivid visuals that helped make the feature a favorite of college students at the time.
 Comics historian Mike Benton wrote:

 "People who read Doctor Strange thought people at Marvel must be heads [i.e., drug users]," recalled then-associate editor and former Doctor Strange writer Roy Thomas in 1971, "because they had had similar experiences high on mushrooms.
 But I don't use hallucinogens, nor do I think any artists do."

-Originating in the early 1960s, the character was a predictor of trends in art prior to them becoming more established in the later counterculture of the 1960s.
+Originating in the early 1960s, the character was a predictor of trends in the art prior to them becoming more established in the later counterculture of the 1960s.
 As historian Bradford W. Wright described: